evkx/evkx.github.io/content/models/mercedes/eqb/EQB_250/_index.md

 ## Climate system

+Two climate system options are available:
-You can choose from two different climate systems.
-The standard climate system supports only controlling one shared zone for the whole car.
-The THERMOTRONIC climate system supports different temperatures in two zones for the driver and passenger.
+- **1-zone climate system:** Supports only controlling one shared zone for the whole car.
+- **2-zone climate system:** Supports different temperatures for the driver and passenger.

-## Comfort
+## Comfort features

-Mercedes-EQ EQB 250 has several features to make your life as a driver or passenger more comfortable.
+The Mercedes-EQ EQB 250 includes several features to enhance comfort and convenience:

-Keyless entry allows access to the car without needing to find the key.
-As long you bring it with you, the doors open.
+- **Keyless entry:** Allows access to the car without needing to find the key, as long as you have it with you..

-Keyless go makes it possible to start the car without using the key.
+- **Keyless go:** Enables starting the car without using the key.

-You have wireless charging for your phone.
+- **Wireless phone charging**

 {{<evkxdisplayaddarticle />}}